taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 Action -> Reducer(s) -> Store
 ~~~~~~~~

-The chain is connected to the view layer by something (e.g. react-redux with `mapStateToProps()` and `mapDispatchToProps()`) that enables you to write connected components.
+The chain is connected to the view layer by something (e.g. react-redux with `mapStateToProps()` and `mapDispatchToProps()`) that enables you to connect your components to the state.
 These components have access to the Redux store.
 They are used to receive state or to alter the state.
 They are a specialized case of a container component in the presenter and container pattern when using components.

 {title="Concept Playground",lang="text"}
 ~~~~~~~~